igueyetraining/aws-copilot-example-ecs-fargate/README.md

 ################################################################################

 # 1. All in One
+copilot app init my-multi-ecs-fargate-svc-app copilot deploy --all --init-wkld --deploy-env -e test

-$ copilot deploy --all --init-wkld --deploy-env -e prod
+copilot deploy --all --init-wkld --deploy-env --profile default -e test

 ################################################################################
 # Using step by step